 Strength in governance and accounting

 You will need to have strong compliance with regulatory requirements in place well before your IPO to demonstrate your readiness to operate at expected levels of compliance.
 A good place to start would be to have a discussion with your CPA to determine the additional cost of beginning to have your annual financial statements audited.
 Your chief financial officer must be capable of upgrading and managing financial systems and reporting requirements as well as internal controls, cash, and debt management.
 Accounting expenses could represent the largest single expense in your readiness process.
 Your lawyer will also have recommendations on other governance issues that you could begin to implement.
-To review the different levels of audits, review the importance of having audited statements in Session 1 Getting Financial Controls in Place of this course.
+To review the different levels of audits, review the importance of having audited statements in the Getting Financial Controls in Place session of this course.

 A highly qualified management team